neelriyer/neelriyer.github.io/_posts/2020-09-06-Pyspark-Hacks.md

 Now suppose we want to extend what we've done above.
-This time, however, if we see any one of 3 strings then we'll change the cell in another column.
+This time if a cell contains 3 strings then we change the cell in another column.

-If any one of strings: `'Police', 'Fort' , 'Lab'` are in the `local_site_name` then we'll mark that row as `High Rating`.
+If any one of strings: `'Police', 'Fort' , 'Lab'` are in the `local_site_name` column then we'll mark the corresponding cell as `High Rating`.

 The [`rlike`](https://spark.apache.org/docs/2.2.0/api/python/pyspark.sql.html#pyspark.sql.Column.like) function combined with the `F.when` function we saw earlier allow to us to do just that.